 Those of us within the homeopathic medicine community often hear the criticism that there is no research in support of homeopathic medicine.
-There are in fact hundreds of homeopathic research studies.
+There are in fact thousands of homeopathic research studies.
 The following studies have been selected to demonstrate the different types of homeopathic research and some of the important research findings in support of homeopathic medicine.

 Methodological Issues for Homeopathic Clinical Research

 Homeopathic research, and the criticisms of homeopathic research, cannot be understood if the philosophical assumptions of homeopathic medicine are not understood.
 These philosophical assumptions necessitate a different set of criteria for assessing the validity of homeopathic research.
 In the following article, the authors recommend a method for assessing the model validity of homeopathic RCTs that is consistent with the basic tenets of homeopathic medicine.

 - Mathie RT, Roniger H, Van Wassenhoven M, Frye J, Jacobs J, Oberbaum M, Bordet MF, Nayak C, Chaufferin G, Ives JA, Dantas F, Fisher P. Method for appraising model validity of randomised controlled trials of homeopathic treatment: multi-rater concordance study.
 BMC Med Res Methodol 2012;12:49.